T-Norms Driven Loss Functions for Machine Learning: Abstract

 \section{Abstract}

-Neural-symbolic approaches have recently gained popularity to inject prior knowledge into a learner without requiring it to induce this knowledge from data.
-These approaches can potentially learn competitive solutions with a significant reduction of the amount of supervised data.
-A large class of neural-symbolic approaches is based on First-Order Logic to represent prior knowledge, relaxed to a differentiable form using fuzzy logic.
-This paper shows that the loss function expressing these neural-symbolic learning tasks can be unambiguously determined given the selection of a t-norm generator.
-When restricted to supervised learning, the presented theoretical apparatus provides a clean justification to the popular cross-entropy loss, which has been shown to provide faster convergence and to reduce the vanishing gradient problem in very deep structures.
-However, the proposed learning formulation extends the advantages of the cross-entropy loss to the general knowledge that can be represented by a neural-symbolic method.
-Therefore, the methodology allows the development of a novel class of loss functions, which are shown in the experimental results to lead to faster convergence rates than the approaches previously proposed in the literature.
+{\ar{Injecting prior knowledge into the learning process of a neural architecture is one of the main challenges currently faced by the artificial intelligence community, which also motivated the emergence of neural-symbolic models.
+One of the main advantages of these approaches is their capacity to learn} competitive solutions with a significant reduction of the amount of supervised data. \ar{In this regard, a commonly adopted solution consists of} representing the prior knowledge via first-order logic formulas, then relaxing the formulas into a set of differentiable constraints by using a t-norm fuzzy logic. \ar{This paper shows that this relaxation, together with the choice of the penalty terms enforcing the constraint satisfaction, can be unambiguously determined by the selection of a t-norm generator, providing numerical simplification properties and a tighter integration between the logic knowledge and the learning objective.} When restricted to supervised learning, the presented theoretical framework provides a straight derivation of the popular cross-entropy loss, which has been shown to provide faster convergence and to reduce the vanishing gradient problem in very deep structures.
+However, the proposed learning formulation extends the advantages of the cross-entropy loss to the general knowledge that can be represented by neural-symbolic methods.
+In addition, the presented methodology allows the development of novel classes of loss functions, which are shown in the experimental results to lead to faster convergence rates than the approaches previously proposed in the literature.}